strategineer/personal-website/content/blog/2024-07-01/index.md

 An experience like no other.
 It's hard to recommend an extremely weird run-based (?)
 Finish RPG maker game with a ton of extreme gore, violence and heinous content.

 BUT I had an interesting time with the Fear and Hunger series.
-If you're curious, just play the second game.
+If you're curious, I recommend starting with the second game and if you're really into it, go back and play the first game.

 # Madcap Mosaic

 {{< steam 1964330 >}}

-A cool ASS roguelike.
+A cool ASS roguelike deckbuilder where you don't draw cards from your deck.
+At the start of every encounter, The cards are placed randomly in a grid and you walk over cards, revealing them and activating their effects.

+It's weird and unique and I like that.

-# Heavenly bodies DLC
+# Heavenly Bodies DLC

 {{< steam 2391340 >}}

-It's just great, there's no denying that.
+Heavenly Bodies is a great physics movement/platforming game and this DLC is bigger and better Heavenly Bodies.
+What more can you ask for?

 # Baldur's Gate 3

 {{< steam 1086940 >}}

 A good ass CRPG.
-I wasn't as blown away by it as most, especially regarding the overarching narrative which I find to be a little uninteresting and negatively influenced all of the character interactions, but the game mechanics were solid and combat encounters were fun.
+I wasn't as blown away by it as most were.
+The story makes a lot of concessions because of how interactive it is and my story wasn't told very well and wasn't too interesting even though I had a few interesting decisions I was able to make throughout.

+But the CRPG mechanics are solid and the combat encounters usually felt fun and well balanced.
+That's REALLY hard to achieve in a CRPG and that's what I'm most impressed by in Baldur's Gate 3.

 # Sifu